1 – DAY SEMINAR ON BOILER BASIC SAFETY AWARENESS

 What will this seminar offer to your organization?

 The Boiler Basic Safety Awareness course provides students with an overall look at a boiler and heating plant operation, and explains the requirements of the BC Power Engineers, Boiler, Pressure Vessel and Refrigeration Safety Regulations.
-This one-day seminar will prepare your staff to challenge the BCSA examination for certification and help improve the knowledge and skills of the plant non-operating employees so they are better prepared to respond to emergencies in your plant.
+This one-day seminar will prepare your staff to challenge the TSBC examination for certification and help improve the knowledge and skills of the plant non-operating employees so they are better prepared to respond to emergencies in your plant.